Intoxilyzer recertification exam mistakes

 For repeat offenders, or those whose actions would be considered aggravating factors, it may rise to the level of a felony.

 Getting help for DWI/DUI/OUI charges in New Hampshire

 Being charged with DUI is a serious matter, one that can not only impact your driving record, but your life as a whole.
 A DUI is a black mark on your license, your reputation, and your wallet.
 You need to contact an experienced attorney as soon as possible to fight for your rights and against the DUI charges you may be facing.
 We can provide these services to you in several areas throughout New Hampshire.

 We offer a multitude of services, and can explain all the legal options available to you, including:

 - Defending yourself using various strategies: Some factors are not brought into consideration, such as the fact that your BAC tends to rise even after you stop drinking.
 You may have been below the legal limit when you started driving, and above it when you were stopped to be tested.

 - Introducing reasonable doubt: The breathalyzer may have not been functioning correctly.
 Often, they are not properly calibrated, and thus may not have calculated the proper BAC.

 - Keeping evidence out of the courtroom: Your constitutional rights may have been violated by an illegal search or seizure, and thus the evidence obtained may not be used against you in a legal setting.

 To learn more about the types of legal services we provide throughout New Hampshire, contact us today.

-Our services in New Hampshire
+Our services in Dover and Portsmouth

 DUI penalties in New Hampshire can vary, depending on your BAC at the time of your arrest, and any prior existing related arrests.
 In New Hampshire, if you are found to have a higher blood alcohol content when arrested, you may be facing larger fines and a longer jail sentence.
 It's important that you contact an experienced DUI attorney to defend you.